neil-ca-moore/neil-ca-moore.github.io/_posts/2015-06-10-objects-and-pointers-2.markdown

 However we haven't really achieved proper value semantics, because assigning a value doesn't work and we have to move it around explicitly.

-The other problem with this code is that you cannot use homogeneous containers properly to process unique_ptrs:

-{% highlight c++ linenos %}
-{% include_relative obj_ptrs_2_code/unique_hetero.hpp %}
-{% endhighlight %}

-That's two fairly big gotchas, let's look for a better solution.
+Let's look for a better solution.

 Hand rolled value semantics with polymorphism
 =============================================